cocmd/website/docs/get-started.md

 Although matches are similar to the concept of _snippets_ and _templates_ found in other applications, they are not limited to text replacements.

-Espanso's matches are more general, associating a _cause_ with an _effect_.
-In their basic form, the cause is the user typing a keyword and the effect is Espanso inserting the replacement.
+Cocmd's matches are more general, associating a _cause_ with an _effect_.
+In their basic form, the cause is the user typing a keyword and the effect is Cocmd inserting the replacement.
 But a match could also be triggered with the search bar or a keyboard shortcut*, and the effect could be inserting an image, executing a custom script and much more.